 Thomia King, USMC with TONEY, her Psychiatric Medical Alert Service Dog.
 TONEY assists Thomia with her anxiety and hyper-vigilance stemming from MST while also providing support for her TBI symptoms.

 Anna Nicholson, USMC Military Dependent with her Sensory Tactile Pressure Physical/Neurological Service Dog, MOSS.
 Anna was adopted from China when she was 16 months old and experienced severe developmental delays.
 MOSS assists Anna by interrupting negative behaviors, providing sensory tactile pressure when anxious, and cuddling when overstimulated or distressed.

 Wil Nobles, USA Veteran is pictured with his Psychiatric Medical Alert Service Dog, HARNETT.
 Wil is diagnosed with PTSD and Depression from when he was involved in an IED attack where four soldiers were killed.
 After the incident, he helped with the recovery and removal of those soldiers from the burned vehicles.
 HARNETT assists Wil by interrupting negative behaviors, anchoring when he is anxious, and alerting him to people coming up behind him.

 “For the longest time I just didn’t want to be here.
-Now I have hope for a better future thanks to ASHE (his Psychiatric Assistance Dog),”
+Now I have hope for a better future thanks to ASHE (his Psychiatric Service Dog),”

 – MSGT Roger Dudley, USMC (ret.).